-Hanna Perkins’ EPIC Classroom (Exploring Potentials in Children) is for children who have an Autism Spectrum Disorders diagnosis.
-It’s a natural extension of our school’s gentle, unhurried approach to helping young learners identify, understand, manage and communicate their feelings – basic skills for success in school and life.
+Hanna Perkins’ EPIC Classroom (Exploring Potentials in Children) is for children with difficulties in social communication and emotional regulation associated with Autism Spectrum Disorders.
+It’s a natural extension of our school’s gentle approach to helping young learners identify, understand, manage and communicate their feelings – basic skills for success in school and life.

 The EPIC Classroom is for children ages 4-6.
 Eligible students will demonstrate sufficient verbal skills to respond to question words and engage in back-and-forth exchanges.

-Academic growth is guided by the goals of the Ohio Department of Education, Individual Education Plans and Teaching Strategies Gold.
+Academic growth is guided by the goals of the Ohio Department of Education, Teaching Strategies Gold and each student’s Individual Education Plan (IEP).
 Teachers integrate these goals to meet individual needs.
 Academic growth is structured by individual daily activity contracts.

 Integration with typical peers in the preschool and kindergarten classrooms is facilitated as the parents, teacher, and family helper determine appropriate.
 Occupational, Physical and Speech Therapy services can be coordinated on-site.

 Hanna Perkins School is an autism scholarship provider through the Ohio Department of Education.